rastersoft/autovala/wiki/autovala-fileformat.5.md

    * **unitest**: this command specifies one VALA source file that contains an unitary test.
 Each one of these files will be compiled with all the source files of this executable/library as a stand-alone executable.
 The path must be relative to the binary/library path.
 For details, read the FAQ.

+   * **use_resource**: this command instructs AutoVala to include in this binary the resources specified by an identifier.
+Example:

+            use_resource: data_gresource_xml

+    Here, data_gresource_xml is the identifier used in a *gresource* command.

-    The last twelve subcommands (compile_options, compile_c_options, vala_package, vala_check_package, c_check_package, vala_local_package, vala_source, c_source, vala_vapi, dbus_interface and c_library) can be repeated as many times as needed to specify all the sources and packages needed.
+    The last fourteen subcommands (compile_options, compile_c_options, vala_package, vala_check_package, c_check_package, vala_local_package, vala_source, c_source, vala_vapi, dbus_interface, c_library, unitest and use_resource) can be repeated as many times as needed to specify all the sources and packages needed.

  * **vala_library**: the same than vala_binary, but creates a dynamic linking library.
 It uses the same subcommands.